parisd1992/FirstAdventure/README.md

 # Improvements

+With code I think that the simplest solution is often the best one.
 There are a number of design and structural improvements which could be made to the code.
-Most of these are marked out as TODO comments.
+Most of these are marked out with TODO comments.
 As this is an education exercise, these improvements are beyond the scope of this project.

 # Next Steps